-As noted above, the total amount of funding provided to participating businesses was \$30.4 million.
+As noted above, the total amount of funding provided to participating businesses was \$39.4 million.
 To provide greater depth in understanding how BIA award dollars are allocated to Nebraska firms, analysts examined the total amount of award dollars given to businesses that fall into the five broad categories.
-Figure 7 shows that firms offering Software as a Service received \$9.6 million, or about 32% of the total amount of funding provided by BIA to responding businesses.
-Bioscience firms received about \$8.6 million in funding.
-Agricultural firms also received a substantial amount of funding with about \$6.0 million in awards through BIA programs.
+Figure 7 shows that firms offering Software as a Service received \$12.9 million, nearly one-third of the total.
+Bioscience firms received about \$10.5 million in funding.
+Agricultural firms also received a substantial amount of funding with about \$6.9 million in awards through BIA programs.
 Manufacturing firms and businesses classified as "Other" received less support.